 Breakfast is served at 07:30 most days for volunteer help that may be passing though.
 Coffee break at 10:30 by the meat shop, with a sweet to keep you till lunch.
 Lunch is at 12:00 noon for all working anywhere on the farm that wants to join us.
 You never know who you may see at the lunch table any day.
 Coffee break is around 4:00 at the main house and consists of ice coffee most of the summer and cookies.
 Supper is free range.
 Anything you may want, when you want from the kitchen.
 Bed time when the day is over and up again in the morning to start over.

 The jobs are many and varied, depending on the season and weather.
-As farmers you must be handy at most things, to keep everything up and running your around.
-If you are passing through and stop to buy a pack of jersey or some steaks from the meat shop www.rainercustomcutting.com, be sure to say hi.
+As farmers you must be handy at most things, to keep everything up and running year around.
+If you are passing through and stop to buy a pack of jerky or some steaks from the meat shop www.rainercustomcutting.com, be sure to say hi.

 I am so grateful to have the Rainers as neighbours.
 Because of them my daughter has gotten to experience farm life first hand.
 Knowing where her food comes from and the hard work it takes planting, and weeding a garden, and the joy of picking and eating a carrot freshly pulled is priceless.
 Learning to care for animals and developing patience while leading a new calf or getting splashed with milk while bucket feeding is a good traded off for the best molasses cookies and fresh milk in the world.
 We love the farm and Karl and Debbie.